dcnieho/gazeMapper/README.md

 For gazeMapper to be able to do its job, it needs to have precise information about the array of fiducial markers that defines the plane(s).
 When designing these arrays, it is important to use unique markers (in other words, each marker may only be used once across all planes and other markers that appear in the recording, e.g. for [synchronization](#synchronization) or [automatic trial coding](#automatic-coding-of-analysis-and-synchronization-episodes)).
 Any dictionary of fiducial markers understood by OpenCV's ArUco module (cv2.aruco, see [`cv::aruco::PREDEFINED_DICTIONARY_NAME`](https://docs.opencv.org/4.10.0/de/d67/group__objdetect__aruco.html#ga4e13135a118f497c6172311d601ce00d)) is supported (i.e. various ArUco marker dictionaries, as well as April tags), the default is `DICT_4X4_250`.

 Planes are configured in the `Plane editor` pane in the GUI or by means of `gazeMapper.plane.Definition` objects.
 There are two types of planes, either a generic 2D plane (`gazeMapper.plane.Type.Plane_2D`), or a glassesValidator plane (`gazeMapper.plane.Type.GlassesValidator`).
 The configuration of a plane is stored in a subfolder of the project's configuration folder.
 The name of the plane is given by the name of this folder.
 For generic 2D planes, two configuration files are needed: a file providing information about which marker is positioned where and how each marker is oriented; and a settings file containing further information about both the markers and the plane. glassesValidator planes have their own settings and are [discussed below](#validation-glassesvalidator-planes).
 Here we describe the setup for generic 2D planes.
-It should be noted that a png render of the defined plane is stored in the plane's configuration folder when running any gazeMapper processing action, or by pressing the `TODO` button in the GUI (API: `TODO`).
+It should be noted that a png render of the defined plane is stored in the plane's configuration folder when running any gazeMapper processing action, or by pressing the `generate reference image` button in the GUI.
 This can be used to check whether your plane definition is correct.

 A generic 2D fiducial marker plane is defined by a file with four columns that describes the marker layout on the plane:
 | Column | Description |